SkyBlock-Nerds/NerdBot/README.md

 checks the Hypixel API to ensure that the user's Discord account is linked to the specified Minecraft account through the Hypixel Network's in-game social menu.

-## Item Generation
+## Image Generation

 The bot can generate images of Minecraft items, tooltips, and crafting recipes with user-provided data.
+It also supports parsing NBT data into an image and returning an editable command.

 ## Mod Mail